 FEDERAL DIRECT PLUS LOANS are low-interest loans for parents of dependent students.
 Interest is charged during all periods, beginning on the date of your loan's first disbursement.
 Parents cannot have an adverse credit history (a credit check will be done).
 Parents may apply on-line at www.studentloans.gov.
-Parents will also use their PIN number from the FAFSA to sign the Master Promissory Note electronically.
+Parents will also use their their FSA IS and Password from the FAFSA to sign the Master Promissory Note electronically.
 This loan can only be made in ONE parent's name.